 A silky playmaker in his heyday, Nakhid travelled to Switzerland for a trial with top flight club, Grasshoppers—on the recommendation of FIFA technical committee member Walter Gagg—as a 24-year-old university graduate in mid-1988.

-Nakhid, who waited two months before he was allowed to train with the Grasshoppers’ first team, was angry that it took so long.
+He waited two months before he was allowed to train with the Grasshoppers’ first team.

 “My chance came when I was allowed to play in a scrimmage between the team,” said Nakhid.
 “Hitzfeld basically told me I had 20 minutes and I went to town.
 I was a dribbler in those days…